Say Cheese! Taking a Look at Passport Photo Requirements

 Framing

 Your final photo must be two inches wide and two inches tall, but there are also specific restrictions about the framing.
 Your face must be between one inch and 1.4 inches tall.
-In most cases, standing four feet from the camera will give you the right size.
+Standing four feet from the camera will usually give you the right size.

-The photo needs to show your entire face, and your face must be centered.
+The photo must show your entire face, which must be centered.
 You must also be at a straight-on angle with your shoulders squared to the camera.
 Your head can’t be tilted or turned in any way.

 Background